ucdavisdatalab/Spatial_SQL/README.md

 ## Expected Learning Outcomes
 This workshop is intended to give you an introduction to spatial SQL through working with a graphical user interface (GUI) with some examples of common analysis processes as well as present you with resources for continued learning.
 This workshop cannot teach you everything you could possibly need to know about databases, but rather is an introduction.

+## Objectives

+* Import data into an sqlite database
+* Write queries to answer questions about the data
+* Understand the difference between attribute queries and geometry queries
+* View spatial tables and views in QGIS

 # Concepts

 ## What is a database?
 A database is a set of data in tables that are related to each other in some way.
-That's it.
-It's just a collection of tables.
+That's it.  **A database is just a collection of related tables.**

 Generally each table can be connected to another table by a column that both tables have that store the information to match up the rows.
 This column is called a **key**.
 A key commonly used on campus is your student or employee ID number.